1 May 2010

 with my soup, but at four pounds per bottle I thought better of that idea.
 In the afternoon we went to the second

 Abbotsbury attraction – the kiddies zoo.
-This zoo
+This zoo was particularly good, with

-was particularly good, with pigs, goats, budgerigars, rabbits, lambs and guinea
+pigs, goats, budgerigars, rabbits, lambs and guinea pigs all available to be

-pigs all available to be mauled by the children.
-I can only imagine this
+mauled by the children.
+I can only imagine this place must have a very high

-place must have a very high attrition rate, and must have regular deliveries
+attrition rate, and must have regular deliveries of new livestock judging by

-of new livestock judging by the way some of the animals were being mauled.
+the way some of the animals were being mauled.
+But Emily seemed to enjoy

-the goats.
+poking the rabbit in the eye, and I liked feeding the goats.
 I think I caught the sun today, and on

-arrival back at the caravan I had a few minutes kip
+arrival back at the caravan I had a few minutes kip before tea.
+And with

-to watch “Beautiful Mind” – a really good film about a genius who was
+good film about a genius who was barking mad. |

 5 May 2010

-(Wednesday) - Slobbing About For a change I was the first one up and
+(Wednesday) - Slobbing About For a change I was the first one up and about

-brekky and some telly we found it was mid day.
-We’d got so engrossed in CBeebies that the time just flew by.
-It’s quite amazing
+some telly we found it was mid day.
+We’d got so engrossed in CBeebies that

-how kiddies TV has changed over the years.
-Gone are
+the time just flew by.
+It’s quite amazing how kiddies TV has changed over the

-the days of Rosie & Jim and the Riddlers.
+years.
+Gone are the days of Rosie & Jim and the Riddlers.

 Postman Pat now has an aeroplane.
 Thomas the Tank Engine has been replaced by